Bourne, Massachusetts: Geography

 Bourne is located at the western end of Cape Cod, with the Cape Cod Canal cutting across the northern portion of the town.
 It is bordered by Sandwich to the east, Falmouth to the south, Marion and Wareham to the west, and Plymouth and Cape Cod Bay to the north.
 The town lies approximately 20 mi west of Barnstable, 55 mi south-southeast of Boston, and the same distance east of Providence, Rhode Island.
 The border with Plymouth and Wareham in Plymouth County constitutes the only landed border between Barnstable County and any other county (the borders with Dukes and Nantucket counties lie in Nantucket Sound).
 Major localities of Bourne include Bournedale and Buzzards Bay on the west side of the Cape Cod Canal, Sagamore, which straddles the canal, and Bourne village, Monument Beach, Pocasset, and Cataumet on the east side of the canal.

 According to the United States Census Bureau, the town has a total area of 136.9 sqkm, of which 105.3 sqkm is land and 31.6 sqkm, or 23.11%, is water.

 Bourne's geography was formed around its location on Buzzards Bay and the Cape Cod Canal.
 There are several necks (the local term for a peninsula), including Wings Neck and Scraggy Neck, and islands along the shore, which create several small coves and harbors.
 There are also several small ponds and rivers, all of which (except the Herring River, which feeds directly into the Canal) feed into Buzzards Bay.
 The largest of these inlets, Buttermilk Bay, lies along the border with Wareham.
 Because of the large parcel of land occupied by Otis A.N.G.B. in the eastern part of the town, the majority of settlement is either along the shores of the Canal or along Buzzards Bay.
 There is also a small neighborhood (South Sagamore) located between the Canal and the northern boundaries of the base.
 Bourne has a town forest and a small portion of the Shawme-Crowell State Forest, which is located along Otis's northern boundary.
 There are also many beaches along its shores, mostly along Buzzards Bay (although Sagamore Beach lies along Cape Cod Bay).

 Climate

-According to the Köppen climate classification system, Bourne, Massachusetts has a warm-summer, wet all year, humid continental climate (Dfb).
+According to the Köppen climate classification system, Bourne, Massachusetts has a warm-summer, wet year round, humid continental climate (Dfb).
 Dfb climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F (≤ 0.0 °C), at least four months with an average mean temperature ≥ 50.0 °F (≥ 10.0 °C), all months with an average mean temperature ≤ 71.6 °F (≤ 22.0 °C), and no significant precipitation difference between seasons.
-The average seasonal (Nov-Apr) snowfall total is around 30 in (76 cm).
-The average snowiest month is February which corresponds with the annual peak in nor'easter activity.
-According to the United States Department of Agriculture, the plant hardiness zone is 6b with an average annual extreme minimum temperature of −1.0 °F (−18.3 °C).
+The average seasonal (Nov-Apr) snowfall total is approximately 30 inches (76 cm).
+The average snowiest month is February, which corresponds with the annual peak in nor'easter activity.
+According to the United States Department of Agriculture, the plant hardiness zone is 6b, with an average annual extreme minimum temperature of −1.0 °F (−18.3 °C).